How many times have you heard this dreaded question?: “So, what’s your plan for college?”

 If you’re able to physically visit colleges (we highly recommend it), pay attention to a campus’s atmosphere and culture:

-- LaBarbera recommends simply taking a walk through campus to help you gauge whether or not you like a school’s environment.
+- LaBarbera recommends simply walking through campus to help you gauge whether or not you like a school’s environment.
 Imagine yourself as a student to see if you’d fit in.

 - Schedule a guided campus tour.
 Most admissions offices offer them.

-- Colleges have open houses every fall where you can learn more about their programs and campus life.
+- Colleges have open houses where you can learn more about their programs and campus life.

 Think about the amount of people you want to be surrounded by every day—would you prefer hundreds or thousands?
 Do you feel energized by crowds or small groups?
 Take into account how big your high school is and whether or not you want your college experience to be similar.